 Back pain after epidurals can make it really difficult for most moms to care for their newborns.
-In addition to this, breastfeeding moms are even cautious of pain relief medication as it may be passes along to their newborns via breast milk.
+In addition to this, breastfeeding moms are even cautious of pain relief medication as it may be passed along to their newborns via breast milk.

 However, you do not have to suffer.

-No matter the cause of your postpartum back pain, there a number of ways to find relief and give your little one all the care he/she needs to thrive.
+No matter the cause of your postpartum back pain, there are a number of ways to find relief and give your little one all the care he/she needs to thrive.

 Here’s the deal: